cannmirror/pto-isa/README.md

 ## Overview

-The PTO ISA (Instruction Set Architecture) is built on Ascend’s underlying hardware and software abstraction, providing over 90 standard Tile-level operations.
+The PTO ISA (Instruction Set Architecture) is built on Ascend’s underlying hardware and software abstractions, providing over 90 standard tile-level operations.

 Ascend hardware architectures have significantly evolved over generations, leading to major changes in the instruction sets.
 The PTO instruction set bridges these hardware differences by raising the abstraction level.
 We ensure that these PTO instructions work correctly across platforms while maintaining backward compatibility.
 However, this abstraction does not hide performance tuning opportunities.
 Users can still fine-tune performance by adjusting Tile sizes, Tile shapes, instruction order, Tile transformations, and other Tile operations.
 This provides sufficient control to fine-tune internal pipeline flows.